scraed/2026/_posts/2026-04-27-rethinking-diffusion-Langevin.md

     </div>
 </div>

-which illustrates the connection among the forward, reverse diffusion process and the Langevin dynamics.
+which illustrates that the forward and reverse diffusion steps are a split of a step of Langevin dynamics.

 # Langevin Dynamics as 'Identity' Operation